Table Tennis

 We went to Ski Mountain in Pine Hill, NJ and I took lessons.
 Barbara was familiar with the South Jersey Ski Club and they offered some fun adventures.
 The club would leave by bus on Friday night headed for a great ski destination and return on Sunday night.

 We decided it would be best to join the club.
 I did not have any ski equipment and it was fun shopping for skis, poles and boots.
-An unspoken rule in skiing is that everyone carries their own equipment"
+An unspoken rule in skiing is that

 My first season of skiing I did quite well.
 We had some very fun and exciting trips to Vermont, New York, New Hampshire and even New Jersey.
 One of my favorite places to ski was Killington in Vermont.